expand/collapse risk warning

 How do I choose between speculating and investing?

-The trader could sell a Contracts for Difference on the share that they own to offset the investment value that has been lost without needing to sell any of the shares that they own.
+The trader could sell a Contract for Difference on the share that they own to offset the investment value that has been lost without needing to sell any of the shares that they own.

 With this in mind, it’s clear that traders can opt for both speculation and investment to suit their needs at any given time.
-However, for anyone who wishes to specialise in one or the other, investing is often the best choice for trading novices who are looking for a less risky option with a lower commitment in terms of both training and dedication.
+However, for anyone who wishes to specialize in one or the other, investing is often the best choice for trading novices who are looking for a less risky option with a lower commitment in terms of both training and dedication.

-As we move into 2024, both speculation and investment strategies are evolving with technology and market dynamics.
+Both speculation and investment strategies are evolving with technology and market dynamics.
 Digital platforms have made speculative trading more accessible, while investment strategies are increasingly incorporating sustainable and ethical considerations.

 • Speculation is high-risk and short-term, while investment focuses on long-term wealth accumulation.